 Adding more dimensions

 And there is no rule that says you have to stick with just these three categories because your business has other drivers, is there?
 Two typical ones are new and discontinued products.
 Have you launched new products which didn't sell last year?
 Of course, this will grow your business.
 This means that you can identify the revenue that was achieved with new products.
 You could also look at the impact of discontinued products.
-Once you add all this to your analysis you are starting to get a clearer picture what impact your sales.
+Once you add all this to your analysis you are starting to get a clearer picture of what impacts your sales.

 This is a great example of how powerful this type of analysis can be.
-At a glance you can see whether new products are offsetting the revenue lost from discontinued products.
+At a glance, you can see whether new products are offsetting the revenue lost from discontinued products.
 You can see the movements in your prices and product volume while also keeping your finger on the pulse of the performance of your product mix.

 It is clear that Price Volume Mix variance analysis should become an essential tool in your reporting belt.
 You can use it for ad-hoc analyses or make it a regular part of your quarterly or annual reports.
 This post will look at how you can do these calculations in Excel or Power BI, how to prepare your data and how to organize it.